joseasoler/Pathfinding-Framework/README.md

 **How can I make humans walk over deep water?**

 Go to Options > Mod Settings > Pathfinding Framework.
 Choose the Pawn Movements tab.
 Scroll to the end until you see the Human entry.
-Click on the Terrestrial button and set it to Amphibious.
+Click on the Terrestrial button and set it to Swimming.

 **Where should I place Pathfinding Framework in my mod list load order?**